karma1505/pitstop-backend/master_poa_backend.md

 - Add audit fields (created_at, updated_at, created_by, updated_by)
 - Use appropriate data types and constraints
 - Implement proper indexing strategies
+- Single financial_transactions table for all income/expense tracking
+- Business rule constraints for data integrity

 ### API Design Standards
 - Follow RESTful conventions